-These emissions include "well to tank"34 upstream emissions from the fuels consumed by ESB's thermal generation fleet.
+These emissions include "well to tank" upstream emissions from the fuels consumed by ESB's thermal generation fleet.
 This forms a large portion of ESB's supply chain emissions and will naturally reduce as the generation fleet is decarbonised (see Initiative 1).
 GHG emissions from ESB upstream fuel supply will decrease by 28% between 2022 and 2030, before achieving net zero by 2040.
-ESB's upstream fuel supply emissions fossil fuels we purchase.
+ESB's upstream fuel supply emissions will decrease as we reduce the amount of fossil fuels we purchase.